SSG-DRD-IOT/intel_retail_workshop/Explore_OpenVINO.md

 Observe the folder structure available within OpenVINO™ toolkit and the performance difference between **CPU** and **GPU**.

 ### Learning Outcome
-By the end of this module, the participant is expected to understand the  OpenVINO™ toolkit, installed OpenVINO™ folder structure and performance difference between **CPU** and **GPU**.
+By the end of this module, the participant is expected to understand the  OpenVINO™ toolkit, installed OpenVINO™ toolkit folder structure and performance difference between **CPU** and **GPU**.
 ### To View the Packages installed on your Device
 * **OpenVINO™ toolkit installer**
  OpenVINO™ toolkit by default installs at C:\Intel\computer_vision_sdk_2018.1.265\
-* **OpenVINO™ toolkit sample applications showing various OpenVINO™ capabilities** OpenVINO™ samples is made available in C:\Intel\computer_vision_sdk_2018.1.265                                 \deployment_tools\inferenceengine\samples\build\samples.sln
+* **OpenVINO™ toolkit sample applications showing various OpenVINO™ toolkit capabilities** OpenVINO™ samples is made available in C:\Intel\computer_vision_sdk_2018.1.265                                 \deployment_tools\inferenceengine\samples\build\samples.sln
 * **OpenVINO™ toolkit Documentation directory** C:\Intel\computer_vision_sdk_2018.1.265\deployment_tools\documentation